Mechanized infantry: Present day

+A recent trend among the Israel Defense Forces (IDF) and the Armed Forces of the Russian Federation has been the development and introduction of heavily armored personnel carriers (HAPCs).
+These vehicles are often converted from obsolete main battle tanks, such as the Soviet T-55, with the IDF Achzarit serving as a prominent example.

+Such conversions are generally expedient solutions.
+Their heavy armor provides greater protection than conventional APCs, particularly in urban combat, but the limited internal space often prevents them from carrying the heavier armament found on infantry fighting vehicles (IFVs) while also accommodating a full infantry squad.

-A recent trend seen in the Israel Defense Forces and the Armed Forces of the Russian Federation is the development and introduction of exceptionally well-armored APCs (HAPC), such as the IDF Achzarit, that are converted from obsolete main battle tanks (such as the Soviet T-55).
-Such vehicles are usually expedients, and lack of space prevents the armament of an IFV being carried in addition to an infantry section or squad.
-In the Russian Army, such vehicles were introduced for fighting in urban areas, where the risk from short range infantry anti-tank weapons, such as the RPG-7, is highest, after Russian tank and motor infantry units suffered heavy losses fighting Chechen troops in Grozny during the First Chechen War in 1995.
+In the Russian Army, heavily armored APCs were developed in part for urban warfare, where vehicles face a high risk from short-range infantry anti-tank weapons such as the RPG-7.
+This vulnerability became particularly evident during the First Chechen War, when Russian tank and motorized infantry units suffered heavy losses fighting Chechen forces in Grozny in 1995 during the First Chechen War.

 Many APCs and IFVs currently under development are intended for rapid deployment by aircraft.
 New technologies that promise reduction in weight, such as electric drive, may be incorporated.
 However, facing a similar threat in post-invasion Iraq to that which prompted the Russians to convert tanks to APCs, the occupying armies have found it necessary to apply extra armor to existing APCs and IFVs, which adds to the overall size and weight.
 Some of the latest designs (such as the German Puma) are intended to allow a light, basic model vehicle, which is air-transportable, to be fitted in the field with additional protection, thereby ensuring both strategic flexibility and survivability.